This blog post was originally posted on June 26, 2017 and was updated on February 5, 2021.

-One of the most well-known Spanish dishes on the Iberian Peninsula and beyond, paella has its roots in Valencia.
+One of the most well-known Spanish dishes abroad, paella hails from Valencia.
 Some paella purists even argue it should only be eaten in Valencia, not in the rest of Spain!

-The wetlands near the region’s Albufera lake are ideal for growing rice, which the Moors brought to Valencia in the 10th century.
-Paella was originally cooked in giant calderos in the open air near the lake in the 18th century, made as a simple no-frills lunch for workers laboring in the fields.
+The wetlands near the region’s Albufera lake are ideal for growing rice, which the Moors brought to Spain starting in the 8th century.
+Paella was originally cooked outdoors in giant pans over an open flame in the 18th century, made as a simple no-frills lunch for workers laboring in the fields.
 It started to grow in popularity around the mid-1800s, and the rest is history.

 Paella’s seafood-and-noodles cousin has its origins as a humble fisherman’s dish.
-Tender, cooked-to-perfection noodles taste spectacular with seafood additions like monkfish, squid, shrimp and more.
-This is one of the most typical foods from Valencia, and a great option if you don’t want to order paella!
+Tender, perfectly cooked noodles taste spectacular with seafood additions like monkfish, squid, shrimp and more.
+This is one of the most typical foods from Valencia, and a great option if you don’t want to order paella.

 The Valencian town of Gandia is proud to be the birthplace of this tasty dish.
 Fideuà fans who visit the region in early summer can check out the annual fideuà cooking contest, a favorite local celebration in Gandia.